 Thanks to a successful capital campaign, CommunityHealth owns the building that houses its West Town clinic.
 The West Town clinic was renamed the Lederman Family Health Center in 2005, in recognition of a major gift from longtime friend and contributor Sam Lederman.

 In 2010, CommunityHealth opened a second clinic in Chicago’s south side Englewood neighborhood.
-Today, we are the largest free clinic in the nation, providing more than 30,000 medical and dental visits and filling over 69,000 prescriptions for our patients in 2013.
+Today, we are the largest free clinic in the nation, providing more than 25,500 medical and dental visits and filling over 69,000 prescriptions for our patients annually.